 The earlier varieties had tapering blades with long sharp points designed for both thrusting and slashing, whilst the later swords, with their long parallel sided blades, were better adapted for slashing …. the La Tène III slashing sward was designed for fighting on horseback ( Cunliffe 2010, 533).

 With the use of chariots and mounted warriors, the need for a better designed slashing sword arose.
 The designs of which were expertly crafted by specialist smiths.

 To read more of this fascinating article by Sue Carter Visit Heritage Daily

 You can also now download a Celtic Myth Podshow App from the iTunes store.
 This is the most convenient and reliable way to access the Celtic Myth Podshow on your iPhone or iPod Touch.
 You’re always connected to the latest episode, and our App users have access to exclusive bonus content, just touch and play!
 To find out more visit the iTunes Store or our Description Page.

 |You can now also find an Android version of the App which works identically to the iPhone version.
-You can find it on Handster at http://www.handster.com/celtic_myth.html or by using the QR code opposite.
+You can find it on Amazon at http://www.amazon.com/Wizzard-Media-Celtic-Myth-Podshow/dp/B004W8QR58 or by using the QR code opposite.

 If you come to the site and listen or listen from one of our players – have you considered subscribing?
 It’s easy and you automatically get the episodes on your computer when they come out.
 If you’re unsure about the whole RSS/Subscribing thing take a look at our Help page.

-Originally posted 2013-02-19 06:12:03.
+Originally posted 2012-03-07 12:00:22.
 Republished by Blog Post Promoter